 Don't Try to Reinvent the Wheel.
 Look for Research from Other Experts

 In the past, as a speaker, I really downplayed the value of statistics and quotes from other experts.
-The reason that I downplayed these two pieces of evidence, though, was because I’ve been around the block enough to know that you can find statistics that will verify just about any idea on the planet.
-However, in recent years, I’ve come to rely on both of these types of evidence more heavily than ever before.
+I did this because I've been around the block enough to know that you can find statistics that will verify just about anything.
+However, in recent years, I've come to rely on both of these types of evidence more heavily than ever before.

-In the Fearless Presentations book, I referenced a study by Cordell & Cordell where they found that over 50% of court cases utilize an expert in some capacity.
-If a person in a lawsuit could get an unbiased third-party who was also considered to be an expert in the field to verify what he or she was claiming, then it was easier for a jury to agree with the person as well.
+In the Fearless Presentations book, I referenced a study by Cordell & Cordell.
+They found that over 50% of court cases utilize an expert in some capacity.
+If a person in a lawsuit could get an unbiased third-party expert to verify a claim, a jury is more likely to believe the person.
 You can use the same type of evidence in your speeches and blog posts.
 Quote an expert or Google statistics related to your topic.

 Today, these statistics are a lot easier to come by.
-For instance, in the last couple of years, we have added a online survey where customers can give comments and rate the class.
-So, now people can actually go in and see the actual reviews that created the statistic.
+For instance, in the last couple of years, we have added an online survey.
+So, now people can actually go in and see the actual reviews that created the statistics.

 How Les Brown Taught Me Sprinkle Quotes from Experts into My Presentations

-Add an Example or a Story to Explain Your Content More Easily.
+Add an Example or a Story to Explain Your Blog Content More Easily.
 (This Is Even More Important in Motivational Speeches.)

 "If history were taught in the form of stories, it would never be forgotten.” – Rudyard Kipling